Unlike its name suggests, Eurobonds are not necessarily bonds denominated in the EUR currency.

-ISIN stands for International Securities Identification Number and functions as the barcode for a bond.
-It is unique to every bond and consists of 12 alphanumeric digits.
+An ISIN code is unique to every bond and usually consists of 12 alphanumeric digits.
 The code starts with two letters followed by ten numerical digits.

-The main difference between REGS and 144A bonds is that 144A are predominantly exclusively for US investors, whereas the REGS series is referred to as the “international” version of the bond.
+The main difference between REGS and 144A bonds is that the 144A series is predominantly and exclusively for US investors, whereas the REGS series is generally referred to as the “international” version of the bond.